First visit to your HIV clinic

 - the choice to have your HIV medication delivered to any UK address

 OptionE is an addition to our standard HIV service.
 You can still book an appointment with your regular doctor to discuss any concerns you may have.
 We will need to register you to verify your email address.
 You can combine this with your next routine HIV blood tests by requesting an ‘OptionE registration appointment’.

 At 56 Dean Street, OptionE clinics run every day—Monday and Thursday evenings, Tuesday and Friday morning, and Wednesday afternoons.
 Patients may have their bloods done and get their prescriptions.
 Blood results are emailed on Tuesdays and Thursdays.

-At the Nkosi Johnson Unit at West London Centre for Sexual Health OptionE clinics are open 5–7pm on alternate Wednesdays.
+At the Nkosi Johnson Unit at 10 Hammersmith Broadway, OptionE clinics are open 5–7pm on alternate Wednesdays.